Vision Statement

-Our aim is to inspire geneticists and astronauts of the future and build a curriculum of joy and curiosity.
-Children will discover and learn about the universe they live in during immersive and hands on Science lessons.
+Our mission is to inspire astronauts and zoologists of the future and build a curriculum of joy and curiosity:

 Intent